 Persecutions and demise

-Thousands of people were killed by his secret police, even if they were just suspected of being communists.
+- Thousands of people were killed by Diem's secret police, even if they were just suspected of being communists.
 There were many assassination attempts on Diem, but he managed to protect himself.
-The way in which he handled the communists created a sense of fear in the general public and the U.S slowly started to drift away from him.
+The way in which he handled the communists created a sense of fear in the general public and the US slowly started to drift away from him.
 The administration of John F. Kennedy ultimately decided to have Diem deposed in late 1963, because of the Buddhist crisis.
-A couple of months before Diem's overthrow, Buddhists celebrating the Buddhist birthday in Hue were ordered to take their religious flags down.
+A couple of months before Diem's overthrow, Buddhists celebrating the Buddha's birthday in Hue were ordered to take their religious flags down.

-There was a government decree that implied that only the national flags could be flown in South Vietnam.
+- There was a government decree that implied that only the national flags could be flown in South Vietnam.
 The protesting Buddhists pointed out that Diem's brother, Ngo Dinh Thuc, the Archbishop of Vietnam, was recently celebrated with papal banners.
-This appeared to be more evidence of the administrations pro-Catholic anti-Buddhist bias.
+This appeared to be more evidence of the administration's pro-Catholic anti-Buddhist bias.
 Diem did nothing about this, and another protest in Hue ensued that resulted in a massacre.
-Government troops fired upon the crowd, people were run over including children who were crushed beneath the tanks.
+Government troops fired upon the crowd, people and children were run over by tanks.

-The photography appeared in the front page of every newspaper in America and generally in the Western world the next morning.
-Although Diem hanged on on power for a few moths this is the moment that led to his demise.
-This wasn't an isolated incident, a growing number of Buddhist monks and nuns followed Thich Quang Duc's example and burned themselves alive in protest.
-Finally in November 1963, a cabal of generals rose up and overthrew Diem.
+- Although Diem hung onto power for a few more months, this is the moment that led to his demise.
+This wasn't an isolated incident - a growing number of Buddhist monks and nuns followed Thich Quang Duc's example and burned themselves alive in protest.
+Finally, in November 1963, a cabal of generals rose up and overthrew Diem.
 Diem and his brother were shot and stabbed repeatedly and then their bodies were buried in an unmarked grave.

-South Vietnam was unable to establish a stable government after Diem's assassination.
+- South Vietnam was unable to establish a stable government after Diem's assassination.
 Several coups took place after his death while the United States continued to influence South Vietnam's government.
-The assassination bolstered North Vietnamese attempts to characterize the South Vietnamese as "supporters of colonialism."
+The assassination bolstered North Vietnam's attempts to characterise the South Vietnamese as "supporters of colonialism."